-Several tools are available for developing CAP on marking the location of multi-hazards with thresholds of impact (both in point and polygon shape files) that can be plotted with the map, with some technical briefing of color-coded thresholds over the map.
-The CAP-enabled emergency alerting system e.g. Google Public Alerts freeware, paid service like ESRI ArcGIS platform, etc.
+Several tools are available for developing CAP by marking the location of multi-hazards with thresholds of impact (both in point and polygon shape files) that can be plotted on the map, along with a technical briefing on color-coded thresholds overlaid on the map.
+The CAP-enabled emergency alerting system, e.g., Google Public Alerts freeware, paid service like ESRI ArcGIS platform, etc.

-3.6.6 Implementing Web converting common alerting protocol (CAP )apps:
+3.6.6 Implementing Web converting common alerting protocol (CAP)apps:

-Several tools are available for developing CAP on marking the location of multi-hazards with thresholds of impact (both in point and polygon shape files) that can be plotted with the map, with some technical briefing of color-coded thresholds over the map.
-The CAP-enabled emergency alerting system e.g. Google Public Alerts freeware, paid service like ESRI ArcGIS platform, etc.
+Several tools are available for developing CAP by marking the location of multi-hazards with thresholds of impact (in both point and polygon shape files) that can be plotted on the map, along with a technical briefing on color-coded thresholds overlaid on the map.
+The CAP-enabled emergency alerting system, e.g., Google Public Alerts freeware, paid service like ESRI ArcGIS platform, etc.